end-of-game/cloudunit-cli/documentation/GETTING_STARTED2.md

 ## Help

 When the application is running, you can access to help with the command *help*.
-This will display all commands available in CloudUnit CLI.
+This command will display all commands available in CloudUnit-CLI.
 ```bash
 cloudunit-cli> help
 ```